By clicking you are accepting the terms and conditions, you can consult our Notice of Privacy.

-Casa Gemela is a space where the past and present, a place where the art.
-A house that expresses with its architecture a neocolonial identity that has distinguished the urban landscapes of the Itzimná neighborhood and the Mexico colony.
+Casa Gemela is a cultural venue and art gallery, a house that expresses with its architecture a neocolonial identity that has distinguished the urban landscapes of the Itzimná neighborhood and the México neighborhood in Mérida, Yucatán.

 During the 1940s, the Yucatan government had direct participation in the growth of the city.
 Therefore, in 1941, the Yucatan State Congress approved the first concessions that promoted the development of some suburbs.
 In 1945, 1946, and 1949, legislators approved the granting of tax-free premiums to property owners in the emerging suburbs: Mexico, Cortés Sarmiento, and Pensiones, respectively.

 Due to urban growth, the company Fomento de Yucatán was created in 1942 during the government of Ernesto Novelo Torres (1942-1946) with the purpose of raising the standard of living of workers.
 The company decided to buy a large piece of land in the north of the city to create a suburb for the middle and working class and reduce the housing shortage that arose at the time.
 This is how the suburb of Mexico was conceived, originally planned to have wide streets and gardens, a school, parks and public services.

 Our house was built in 1946 within the Itzimná neighborhood that was part of the Hacienda Buenavista and the beginning of the Mexico suburb, right at the intersection of 31st Avenue and 16th Street.

 In the early 1950s, downtown was gradually abandoned to the north of the city.
 Stores equipment and services, as well as many families decided to move residence.
 The area's health teams concentrated in the downtown neighborhoods, while the food, beer, and cement industries consolidated in outlying areas of the city.
 This initiated an economic development that during the following decade resulted in the settlement of facilities and businesses with expressions of modern functionalist architecture.